STOP MEDDLING WITH GOD

 Unfortunately, Josiah would not stop meddling with God in spite of being warned by Necho.

-The Scripture testifies to Josiah’s stubbornness and its consequence in 2 Chronicles 35:
+The Scripture testifies to Josiah’s stubbornness and its consequence.

 22 Nevertheless Josiah would not turn his face from him, but disguised himself so that he might fight with him, and did not heed the words of Necho from the mouth of God.
 So he came to fight in the Valley of Megiddo.